datacentricdesign/lab/collections/_courses/bcs-io1075.md

   and realize a digital prototype that is technically feasible and commercially viable.
 Students will develop a hands-on understanding of core digital technologies and software development methods, and will apply techniques and practices for iteratively creating, validating and improving software-based products.
-explain: explain core concepts related to the realisation of  digital products, such as technical architecture, networks, databases, software development methods, business models, web technology and digital responsibility
+explain: Explain core concepts related to the realisation of digital products, such as technical architecture, networks, databases, software development methods, business models, web technology and digital responsibility
-specify: specify algorithm and data structures driving the behaviour of a digital product through pseudo code and UML diagrams
+specify: Specify algorithm and data structures driving the behaviour of a digital product through pseudo code and UML diagrams
-make: develop, test and debug software systems in Python
+make: Develop, test and debug software systems in Python
-collaborate: work as teams in specifying and developing algorithms and software
+collaborate: Work as teams in specifying and developing algorithms and software
-analyse: analyse and evaluate the technical aspects (code, data, network) and business aspects (canvas) of a connected product
+analyse: Analyse and evaluate the technical aspects (code, data, network) and business aspects (canvas) of a connected product
+evaluate: Apply techniques to experience and evaluate the feasibility and capabilities of digital technologies
 ---